-But on the other hand, there are many families that move frequently and their children are kept out of school telling neighbors that they are home schooled.
-In reality they are not receiving any education.
+But on the other hand, there are many families that move frequently and their children are kept out of school, telling neighbors that they are home schooled.
+In reality, they are not receiving any education.

 The idea of daylight curfew seems appropriate to me and is in the best interest of children and the general public at large.
 Many parents think it's acceptable to have children out unsupervised during school hours.
-I think we as a society need to set an example to children and young adults.
+I think we as a society need to set an example for children and young adults.
 The parents are responsible for their whereabouts and the teens are accountable for their actions.

-Originally the nighttime curfew was intended to do the same; protect the students from possible child neglect and public from juvenile delinquency.
+Originally the nighttime curfew was intended to do the same; protect the students from possible child neglect and the public from juvenile delinquency.
 Teens dying behind the wheel is another major concern for new curfews.
 More lives have been saved since enacting these laws.